micro/services/files/README.md

+Store, list and retrieve text files

 # Files Service

-Save and list text files by project and path.
+Save, list and retrieve text files by project and path.